MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/recover-sharepoint.md

 ---
 # Recover SharePoint

-Applies To: System Center 2016 - Orchestrator
+> Applies To: System Center 2016 - Orchestrator

 The Recover SharePoint activity is used in a runbook that recovers a SharePoint farm (configuration and data) to its original location or to a network folder.

-Be aware that the term Network Folder is used in this integration pack in the same way that it is used in the Data Protection Manager user interface.
+Be aware that the term *Network Folder* is used in this integration pack in the same way that it is used in the Data Protection Manager user interface.
 Choosing Network Folder recovers to a local path on a production server.
 Therefore, the selection of Network Folder requires the name of a production server and a local path on that production server.

 The activity publishes all of the data from the required and optional properties into published data.
 The following tables list the required and optional properties and published data for this activity.

-## Recover SharePoint Required Properties
+## Recover SharePoint required properties

 | Element   | Sample value   |
 |--------------------|------------------------------------------------------------------------------------|